efriden/skola24-export-GKC/README.md

   -g GROUP, --group GROUP           class id
 ```

-The unit and host will default to values for Yrgo Lärdomsgatan.
+The unit and host will default to values for Gnosjöandans kunskapscentrum.
 The filename will default to `calendar.ics`.
 The date related values
 will default to the current week.

 You will have to supply an id for either a teacher or a class.
 This